nrkk-azuma/nr1-security-dashboard-for-trendmicro/README.md

 - [Fluentd setting](https://github.com/nrkk-azuma/fluentd-config-for-trendmicro)

 ## Getting started

-> Include a step-by-step procedure on how to get your app installed and deployed.
-The clone and deploy steps are similar across all apps.
-If your app has additional steps required to get started, include them here or in their own section.

 1. Ensure that you have [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [NPM](https://www.npmjs.com/get-npm) installed.
 If you're unsure whether you have one or both of them installed, run the following commands.
 (If you have them installed, these commands return a version number; if not, the commands aren't recognized.)
 ```bash